Skip to main content

 Cranial Electrical Stimulation (CES)

-Preliminary studies looking at CES’ potential to treat fibromyalgia and related symptoms are promising.
+Preliminary studies are encouraging for CES’ ability to treat fibromyalgia and related symptoms.
 However, there are two downsides to CES: (1) the up-front cost of the device and (2) the lack of sufficient research to confirm the benefits.
 Before any therapy can be recommended, you need to know the odds that it will work and which symptoms it might relieve.
 Besides, doctors won’t prescribe a therapy unless they can provide this type of information to their patients with confidence.

 What is CES?

 CES is FDA-approved for treating insomnia, anxiety, depression, and pain.
 There are even several studies to suggest the device works for these indications.
 But how does a tiny current transmitted through the earlobe work to relieve these symptoms?
-No one knows, but here are some likely mechanisms of CES:
+No one knows for sure, but here are the likely mechanisms of CES:

 • Increases the brain’s alpha-waves to promote relaxation

-• Improves blood flow to brains areas that need it
+• Improves blood flow to brain areas that need it

 • Balances the communications between brain networks